JULY 29 – AUGUST 3, 2024

-The objective of the masterclass is to introduce participants to the art of Aristide Cavaillé-Coll through his beautiful masterpiece in St. Ouen abbey church in Rouen, only one hour by train from Paris’ St. Lazare train station.
+The objective of the organ masterclass is to introduce participants to the art of Aristide Cavaillé-Coll through his beautiful masterpiece in St. Ouen Church in Rouen, only one hour by train from Paris St. Lazare train station.

 In addition to interpretation, the course will focus on registration and the management of large and complex acoustics and will give participants the opportunity to immerse themselves in the sounds of the French symphonic organ.
 Participants will also have the opportunity to play a closing concert on Sunday August 9.

 The course includes group lessons from Monday to Saturday from 9am to 12am (morning group) or 4pm to 7pm (afternoon group), visits to other organs in the city, the opportunity to practice during the afternoon on the Cavaillé-Coll of St. Ouen and other organs in the city (the Cavaillé-Coll of St. Godard and the Kern organ of St. Maclou), a participant dinner on Saturday evening and a class concert on Sunday, August 11 at 4 pm in St. Ouen Church, for the opening concert of the Festival des Orgues Cavaillé-Coll.

-Address: St. Ouen abbey church, Rouen (only one hour by train from Paris’ St. Lazare train station, direct buses from Paris CDG airport to Rouen with Flixbus)
+Address: St. Ouen Church, Rouen (only one hour by train from Paris St. Lazare train station, direct buses from Paris CDG airport to Rouen with Flixbus)

 Course fee: 550 €